Caio047/CEN0336_11243461/README.md

 # CEN0336_11243461
-This repository was used to store corresponding to the first test of the CEN0336 discipline.
+This repository was used to store scripts required to complete the first test of CEN0336.